javihernant/cub3d/README.md

 ![alt-text](https://github.com/javihernant/cub3d/blob/main/demo.gif)

 ## Features
 - Config file to modify various settings such as the textures to be used, the map and the initial position of the player.
+(WIP)
 - Wall textures
 - Ceiling and floor textures
 - Sprites and animated sprites (WIP)